 Then, there is the cost to reputation.
 Insurers have been responding to reputational harm exposure by providing coverage that responds directly.
 Most cyber policies provide first party expenses for PR firms coverage to manage reputational harm.
 However, this coverage is meant to mitigate reputational damages, and does not consider lost revenue a business may suffer as a result of a publicised incident.

-With experts now agreed it’s not a case of “if” but “when” your organisation suffers a major breach or outage, the expanding cyber-insurance industry offers a vital way to protect against losses
+See also: Cyber-insurance can reshape the way organisations do security for the better – With experts now agreed it’s not a case of “if” but “when” your organisation suffers a major breach or outage, the expanding cyber-insurance industry offers a vital way to protect against losses

 Today, you will see more insurers providing business interruption coverage that continues until an insured’s business income has been restored to pre-incident level, as opposed to the more traditional way of cutting off coverage when the network is restored, which thus accounts for lost revenue due to an event.